 Conclusion: What to Put on a Dog Tag

-A dog ID tag should work well for most dogs and their owners, and we hope we’ve made the decision for what could go on it a little easier.
-Once that new dog tag is in place, you should feel a little more at ease knowing that your dog is safer.
+We’ve provided several options for filling out dog tags, but you’ll have to pick and choose what you believe should be included on your dog’s tag.
+A dog ID tag should work well for most dogs and their owners, and we hope we’ve made the decision a little easier.
+Once a new dog tag is in place, you should feel more at ease knowing that your dog is safer.